Understand number field

 When to use this field?

 You may add a number field to your form when you want your users to enter an integer or non-decimal value.
-Other types of fields that enable your users to enter numeric data are decimal
+Other types of fields that enable your users to enter numeric data are decimal, percent, and currency.

 Experience while entering data

 When a user accesses the number field from a web browser: If your user enters anything other than an integer value in the number field, for example, a decimal value or an input that contains text or special characters, form submission will fail and the user will be prompted as follows: